chibondking/wt2p_lp100a/README.md

-# LP100A OSD Serial Interface
+# LP100A OSD (On-Screen Display) Serial Interface

 ![](img/meter_mid_power.png)

 This is a Java application that allows for people to connect to a [LP-100A](http://www.telepostinc.com/lp100.html) device and display on screen forward power and SWR as seen on the actual LP-100A wattmeter.
-Current initial support will support single coupler and dual coupler features (dual coupler sampling is detected automatically).
+The initial version will support single coupler and dual coupler features (dual coupler sampling is detected automatically).

-If you're using the latest firmware **(TBD)** for your LP-100A, this OSD software will tell you which coupler (Radio 1 or Radio 2) is currently transmitting.
+If you're using the latest firmware **(TBD)** for the LP-100A, the program will tell you which coupler (Radio 1 or Radio 2) is currently transmitting.

 ## Colors

-Power Meter color schemes:
+Power Meter color schemes are indicated by the following:
  * Dark Blue for Low Power (0-500 watts)
  * Dark Yellow for Medium Power (500-1000 watts)
  * Dark Orange for High Power (1000-1500 watts)
- * Bright Red for 1500-2000 watts)
+ * Bright Red for 1500-2000 watts

-SWR Meter color schemes:
+SWR Meter color schemes are indicated by the following:
 * Green: 1.0-1.49
 * Yellow: 1.50-1.99
 * Orange: 2.0 - 2.49